Please ensure Javascript is enabled for purposes of website accessibility

 The Electric Power strand will fund the development and build of:

-• Innovative 100% battery electric vessels and accompanying charging infrastructure, and
+• innovative 100% battery electric vessels and accompanying charging infrastructure, and

-• Novel, innovative and commercially viable shore power systems including related energy infrastructure at ports and any accompanying vessel upgrades
+• novel, innovative and commercially viable shore power systems including related energy infrastructure at ports and any accompanying vessel upgrades

 Shore power projects must focus on novel and innovative shore power infrastructure and vessels that will have shore power capability.
 The infrastructure must be for providing power to vessels whilst moored, allowing vessels to turn off their conventional power supply.

-Competition closes: Wednesday 16 September 2026 11:00am
+Competition closes: 16 September 2026, 11am

 Who should apply: UK businesses developing and building innovative clean maritime technologies that reduce greenhouse gas emissions.